tcasas/runbooks/docs/git/rollback-commit-and-push.md

 Use this runbook to revert an unwanted commit in a local Linux repository and publish the fix to GitHub.

 ## Prerequisites
+- Know whether the bad commit was already pushed and whether collaborators may have pulled it.
+If others pulled it, prefer `git revert` (safe, no history rewrite) over `git reset --hard` (rewrites history).
 - A clean working tree (stash or commit any work in progress):
   ```bash
   git status